tasmota/docs/docs/Azure-IoT-Central.md

 Following the directions here: https://tasmota.github.io/docs/Compile-your-build/ compile your binary adding the following settings to your [my_user_config.h](https://github.com/arendst/Tasmota/blob/development/tasmota/my_user_config.h) adding your Scope Id and your Primary Key.

 !!! tip
-  Don't foget your WiFi for complete automation.
+  Don't forget your WiFi for complete automation.

 ```
 #ifndef USE_MQTT_TLS